Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/non_protein.rst

 Most of the functionality of MartiniGlass is focused on proteins to enable visualisation of secondary and tertiary structure elements.
 However, the program enables rapid generation of robust topology files for visualisation for *any* Martini system.
+This first tutorial shows both how simple MartiniGlass commands can be used to rapidly generate visualisable topology files, and the diversity of systems to which it can be applied.

 This is best demonstrated by the protein-less system in the `non protein <https://github.com/Martini-Force-Field-Initiative/MartiniGlass/tree/main/examples/non_protein>`_